JoeyLeoBen/NHL_Analysis/README.md

-# Predicting NHL Regular Season Wins
+# **Predicting NHL Regular Season Wins**

+## **Overview**
-This project uses multiple linear regression to predict NHL regular season wins based on team metrics collected from 2007 to 2023.
-The analysis seeks to discover metrics that are more likely to secure more wins through out the regular seaosn.
-Drawing from data sourced via the [NHL API](https://github.com/Zmalski/NHL-API-Reference) and webscraping [naturalstattrick.com](https://www.naturalstattrick.com/glossary.php?teams#), the project not only identifies key predictors of success but also offers actionable insights, especially for junior hockey coaches seeking data-driven strategies to enhance team performance.
+This project leverages multiple linear regression to predict NHL regular season wins based on team metrics collected from 2007 to 2023.
+The goal is to identify the key performance indicators that contribute most significantly to winning games throughout the regular season.

+By analyzing data sourced via the [NHL API](https://github.com/Zmalski/NHL-API-Reference) and web scraping from [naturalstattrick.com](https://www.naturalstattrick.com/glossary.php?teams#), this project not only highlights the strongest predictors of success but also provides actionable insights—particularly for junior hockey coaches looking to implement data-driven strategies to enhance team performance.

-# Table of Contents
+---

+## **Table of Contents**
 - [Project Background](#project-background)
 - [Data Structure & Initial Checks](#data-structure--initial-checks)
 - [Project Workflow](#project-workflow)